narmada295/AI-Sales-Agent/README.md

 ## Overview

-The AI Voice Sales Agent revolutionizes traditional cold calling with AI-powered automation.
+The AI Sales Agent revolutionizes traditional cold calling with AI-powered automation.
 Through our React dashboard, administrators can manage customers and products, and access real-time analytics—all while our AI handles the conversations.

 *Key Components:*
 - *Voice Calls*: Twilio enables natural phone conversations with customers